Energy

 next arrownext arrow

-ESP Wind Training Network map
+Wind Training Network

-The energy sector is one of Scotland’s key economic drivers and requires a national skilled workforce and talent pool for Scotland’s energy sector.
-In response ESP worked with industry partners to establish the Wind Training Network in 2012, a formal college network to support large-scale renewables across Scotland.
-Key priorities of the Wind Training Network are:
+In response to industry demand ESP worked with industry partners to establish the Wind Training Network in 2012, a formal college network to support large-scale renewables across Scotland, which at the time was focused on onshore wind.

 • Supporting the Energy Transition